-4. Identification of group decision-making techniques: The goal of this workshop is to develop recommendations regarding the prioritization and sequencing for new vaccine introductions.
+- 3. Selection and preparation of workshop tools6: The NVI Prioritization and Sequencing methodology is based on ranking the selected vaccines for each criterion, weighting these results based on the criteria classification levels, and producing a combined weighted average vaccine ranking.
+This requires use of a tool that allows members to rank the vaccines against each criterion.
+The core team member responsible for the management of feedback and tools should identify an online or analog tool to be used and prepare a separate poll question for each criterion, listing the candidate vaccines for the individuals to rank based on either importance or feasibility (depending on the criteria category). - 4.
+Identification of group decision-making techniques: The goal of this workshop is to develop recommendations regarding the prioritization and sequencing for new vaccine introductions.
 Though this workshop will rely on a vaccine ranking process to guide prioritization, a clear decision-making method must be used to make the final prioritization and sequencing decisions.
-As the facilitator, the NITAG chair should identify the decision-making mechanism to use in the workshop (e.g. show of hands, ballots, or roll call vote) and guidelines for decision - making (e.g., majority vote or consensus, process for tiebreakers).
+As the facilitator, the NITAG chair should identify the decision-making method must be used to make the final prioritization and sequencing decisions.
+As the facilitator, the NITAG chair should identify the decision-making mechanism to use in the workshop (e.g. show of hands, ballots, or roll call vote) and guidelines for decision-making (e.g., majority vote or consensus, process for tiebreakers).
 This should be guided by the NITAG's standard operating procedures, as relevant.